Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 On new accounts, Salesforce pre-populates your cases with some examples.
 This would be a good time to delete those using the small triangle on the right of each case.

 If you'd like an additional challenge before moving to the next step, see what else you can do when the button is pressed.
-For example, send yourself an email and SMS message.
+For example, send yourself an email or SMS message.

-## 12. Open Cases Indicator
+## 12. Open Cases Indicator LED

 The builder kit you've assembled includes an LED light.
 In this step, we're going to extend our workflow to control that light based on whether or not there are open cases.